 1> for each condReconfigId within the VarConditionalReconfig:

+2> consider the cell which has a physical cell identity matching the value indicated in the ServingCellConfigCommon included in the reconfigurationWithSync in the received condRRCReconfig to be applicable cell; or

-2> consider the cell which has a physical cell identity matching the value indicated in the ServingCellConfigCommon included in the reconfigurationWithSync in the received condRRCReconfig to be applicable cell;
+2> consider the cell which has a physical cell identity matching the value indicated in the ServingCellConfigCommon included in the reconfigurationWithSync in the nr-SCG within the received condRRCReconfig to be applicable cell;

+2> if condExecutionCondSN is configured;

+3> in the remainder of the procedures, consider each measId indicated in the condExecutionCondSN as a measId in the VarMeasConfig associated with the SCG measConfig;

+2> if condExecutionCond is configured;

+3> If it is configured via SRB3 or configured within nr-SCG/nr-SecondaryCellGroupConfig (specified in TS 36.331[10]) via SRB1;

+4> in the remainder of the procedures, consider each measId indicated in the condExecutionCond as a measId in the VarMeasConfig associated with the MN measConfig;

+3> otherwise;

+4> in the remainder of the procedures, consider each measId indicated in the condExecutionCond as a measId in the VarMeasConfig associated with the MN measConfig.

-2> for each measId included in the measIdList within VarMeasConfig indicated in the condExecutionCond associated to condReconfigId:
+2> for each measId included in the measIdList within VarMeasConfig indicated in the condExecutionCond or condExecutionCondSN associated to condReconfigId:

 3> if the entry condition(s) applicable for this event associated with the condReconfigId, i.e. the event corresponding with the condEventId(s) of the corresponding condTriggerConfig within VarConditionalReconfig, is fulfilled for the applicable cells for all measurements after layer 3 filtering taken during the corresponding timeToTrigger defined for this event within the VarConditionalReconfig: